 MCHS are secondary schools located on a college campus.
 These schools offer challenging academic programs designed to serve high-potential, high-risk students.
 MCHS feature effective support services, small class size, and the opportunity for students to concurrently take some college classes at typically minor cost to the student.

-California Education Code 46146.5 exempts an Early College High School (ECHS) and a MCHS from the 240-minute school day requirement.
-The legislation provides that a day of attendance for an ECHS or MCHS student is 180 minutes if the student is a special part-time student enrolled in a community college under specified provisions, or the student is enrolled in grades 11 or 12 and is also enrolled part-time in classes at California State University or University of California campuses.
-California Education Code Section 46146.5 also reduces the minimum instructional time requirements for charter schools that operate as ECHS or MCHS.
+MCHS operated by school districts must offer at least 180 days of instruction per year.
+All students in grades 9-12 must be offered at least 64,800 instructional minutes each year.
+In addition, students must be scheduled for at least the minimum school day in order for a day to count as a day of instruction.
+EC Section 46146.5 exempts a MCHS operated by school districts from the 240-minute minimum school day requirement for students that are concurrently enrolled.
+The legislation provides that a minimum school day for a MCHS student is 180 minutes if the student is a special part-time student enrolled in a community college under specified provisions, or the student is enrolled in grades 11 or 12 and is also enrolled part-time in classes at California State University or University of California campuses.